MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0074-obsoletetagdifferentfrombaselinenotallowed.md

 The codeunit was marked as obsolete pending in the baseline and its obsolete tag value does not change with the new version.

-### Adding a tag for an obsolete object that didn't have one - Lower than specified
+### Adding a tag for an obsolete object that didn't have one - lower than specified

 Version 1.0 of the extension:
 ```AL